dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### SEPT9

 SEPT9, which has extensively been studied for CRC early detection and is the centerpiece of the FDA-approved Epi proColon (Epigenomics AG) commercial assay has also been proposed for MRD detection [@wangAdvancePlasmaSEPT92018].
+After tumoral resection, the detection of methylated SEPT9 was able to predict the risk of recurrence in a cohort of 426 stage II-II CRC patients, preceding radiographic detection by a median of 5.0 months [@yuanCirculatingMethylatedSEPT92022].

 The potential of NPY was further explored in a prospective study

-Tumor naive: SEPT9, BCAT1, IKZF1